broke-protocol/broke-protocol/docs/BreakingChanges.md

+## 1.25
+?> The Locked On Update overhauls how thrown items are handled for projectiles and vehicles.
+Now they offer multiple weapon sets that can be cycled through so old mods will have to be updated for their weapons to be usable again.
+Also some hideInterior references for hiding tank turrets, etc is now per-seat instead of per-vehicle.
+For code changes, GameSource.dll has been renamed to load first and ExecutionModes have been altered slightly though it shouldn't break things in the majority of cases.

+### API
+- New Plugin ExectionModes
+    - ExecutionMode.Override events will replace previous override events
+    - Added ExecutionMode.Final (Doesn't allow any more overrides, same as Override behavior prior to 1.25)
+- ShowAlert packet added to API
+    - Use helper functions for SvShowTime and SvShowAlert now instead of sending packets manually
+- New svManager.Add/RemoveInventoryAction() for custom inventory item actions/events
+- Added ShEntity.CenterBounds/Mass properties for aiming/looking/buoyancy
+- svEntity.thrower -> svEntity.instigator
+    - Since it's used for fires, exited vehicles, more than just thrown items

+### MODDING
+- Boats now have a stabilityFactor moddable property that was hard-coded before
+- Physics updates -> Mods likely need values updated:
+    - Aircraft mods should multiply old values by 25x : uprightStrength, stabilityStrength
+    - Boat mods should mutltiply old values by 25x : engineFactor, turnFactor
+- Steerable class removed
+    - Modders delete Steerable scripts in Unity project if updating
+- HideInterior is now a per-seat property
+    - Mods using this to hide player models need to update
+- ThrownEntities for Projectiles and Vehicles must be redone under new Weapon Sets property
+- New Target Type property on Thrown entities makes the projectile locking/tracking any entity of that type
+- New 'Flare' tag will make any Entity act as countermeasures for guided weapons

 ## 1.22
 ?> The Cracking Update has a few important breaking changes but mostly extends the API with additional functionality around the lockpicking minigame and almos mounting and dismounting vehicles